aaronasherrandall/python_data_types/README.md

 #### Integers can be of any length, it is only limited by the memory available.
 Zero, positive and negative whole numbers without a fractional part and having unlimited precision, e.g. 1234, 0, -456.

-#### Integers can be of any length, it is only limited by the memory available.

 ```Python
 a = 1234567890123456789
 ```
-We can call a and receive the following in terminal
+We can call the variable **a** and receive the following in terminal
 ```Python
 1234567890123456789
 ```